Republic Day: 23 March in Pakistan

-In Pakistan this day marks the passing of the Lahore Resolution.
+In Pakistan, this day marks the passing of the Lahore Resolution.
 Republic Day of Pakistan was first observed in 1956 when Pakistan officially became a Republic and shunned the former status of Dominion.
 The main events of this day include a full military parade and the awarding of honours at the Presidency (Presidential Palace) by the president.

-Every year, on 23 March, the Pakistani people commemorate their National Day in remembrance of "The Pakistan Resolution" passed on 23 March 1940, in the historic city of Lahore which is also the day the country was declared a republic.
+Every year, on 23 March, the Pakistani people commemorate their National Day in remembrance of "The Pakistan Resolution" passed on 23 March 1956, in the historic city of Lahore which is also the day the country was declared a republic.

 May

-28 May in Armenia and Nepal
+28 May in Azerbaijan, Armenia and Nepal

-On 28 May 1918 Armenia and Nepal Transcaucasian Democratic Federative Republic, thus forming the Democratic Republic of Armenia and the Nepal Democratic Republic.
-These were the first sovereign republics in the history of both countries and Nepal was the first democratic parliamentary republic only achieved consistency after the dissolution of the Soviet Union.
+On 28 May 1918, Azerbaijan and Armenia declared independence from the Transcaucasian Democratic Federative Republic, thus forming the Azerbaijan Democratic Republic and the Republic of Armenia.
+Nepal also became a republic on the same day, replacing the old monarchist regime, the Kingdom of Nepal.
+These were the first sovereign republics in the history of both countries, and Nepal was the first democratic parliamentary republic after the dissolution of the Soviet Union.

-A decade-long People's Revolution by the Communist Party of Nepal (Maoist) along with several weeks of mass protests by all major political parties of Nepal in 2006, culminated in a peace accord and the ensuing elections for the constituent assembly voted overwhelmingly in favor of the abdication of the last Nepali monarch Gyanendra Shah and the establishment of a federal democratic republic on 28 May 2008.
+A decade-long People's Revolution by the Communist Party of Nepal (Maoist), along with several weeks of mass protests by all major political parties of Nepal in 2006, culminated in a peace accord, and the ensuing elections for the constituent assembly voted overwhelmingly in favor of the abdication of the last Nepali monarch Gyanendra Shah and the establishment of a federal democratic republic on 28 May 2008.